w3c/wai-website/pages/about/translating.md

 : You can translate educational resources on the WAI website (web pages with a URL that begins with `www.w3.org/WAI`).
 It is best if you are comfortable editing a file with code.

-[Providing a dubbed video in another language](/about/translating/resources/dubbed-videos/) : You can contribute to creating dubbed versions of WAI videos.
+[Providing a dubbed video in another language](/about/translating/resources/dubbed-videos/) : You can contribute by creating dubbed versions of WAI videos.

 [Reviewing WAI resources translations](/about/translating/reviewing/) : You can help spot issues in translations before publication, even if you are not technical or do not know the translated language.